d3adlyv3n0m/searchsuggest/README.md

 > how do i

-Full list of Google suggestions for: [ how do i ] how do i get a passport how do i put this gently how do i love thee how do i renew my passport how do i craft this again
+Full list of Google suggestions for: [ how do i ] how do i get a passport\n how do i put this gently\n how do i love thee how do i renew my passport how do i craft this again